Lachlan-Mayne/english-notes/Lachlan's editing space/Maths Ultimate.md

 	- Solve linear and quadratic inequalities by sketching appropriate graphs

 #### MA-T3 Trigonometric Functions and Graphs
+##### Outcomes:
+- Uses detailed algebraic and graphical techniques to critically construct, model and evaluate arguments in a range of familiar and unfamiliar contexts
+- Applies the concepts and techniques of periodic
 #### MA-C2 Differential Calculus

 ## Extension